 Equipment

-Any of these three tools will allow you to control a warm environment for your cultured inoculated milk to become yogurt.
-If you already have an Instant Pot with the 'Yogurt' program, than now you get extra use from it!
+Any of these three tools will allow you to control a warm environment for your cultured inoculated milk.

 Other Recipes Using Yogurt